averwsyd/kmpg_virtual_experience_program/README.md

 >Analyse the customer trends and behaviour of their existing customers and recommend whcih of the 1000 new customers they shoud target.

 __Covered:__
->Data Preprossessing, Exploratory Data Analysis, Supervised Machine Learning
+>Data Preprocessing, Exploratory Data Analysis, Supervised Machine Learning

 ## __Task 1.
 Data Quality Assessment__